fiattt/genesis/README.md

 		4. If all validated, set `valid` to true.
 	5. Process
 		6. Save every wallet regardless of validation or balance to `wallets` table
+        6. Resuming:
+	        7. resume is set and recalculate_wallets is not set, it will only process the above data for addresses with changes since the last sync and adjust block range for wallets accordingly (in the case of buys, it will aggregate based on period not on block range, because future buys are possible)
+		8. resume is not set or recalculate_wallets is set, it will truncate wallets table and process all addresses.
 1. Registration Fallback
 	1. Query invalid addresses, above minimum snapshot threshold and without register error "exclude" (EOSToken/Crowdsale contracts)
 	2. Attempt to locate public key for each addrses